clr2of8/AttackEmulationTools/Samples/Emulations/README.md

-These Emulations are converted from that ["Atomics on a Friday" project](https://github.com/Atomics-on-A-Friday/Emulation-Tools).
+These Emulations are converted from the ["Atomics on a Friday" project](https://github.com/Atomics-on-A-Friday/Emulation-Tools).

 Original author is @Burning_PM.

 These CSV Files can be ingested by the [Invoke-AtomicRedTeam](https://github.com/redcanaryco/invoke-atomicredteam) Execution Framework as follows: